Cluster sizes in subcritical soft Boolean models: Setting and main results

 \end{enumerate} \end{conjecture}

-Let us further comment on Part~\textit{(i)} of the conjecture.
-As already mentioned above, in order to achieve an Euclidean diameter of order \(m\) in the classical Boolean model, one has to find a vertex with radius \(m^{1/d}\) in the neighbourhood of the origin.
-However, this vertex then also has of order \(m\) neighbours itself leading to the same tail behaviour for the Euclidean diameter and the cardinality of the component of the origin.
-In contrast, it suffices to find a vertex with radius \(m^{(\delta-1)(d\delta)}\) in the neighbourhood of the origin in order to have an Euclidean diameter of order \(m\) in the soft model.
-This vertex however does not have order \(m\) neighbours so that it cannot guarantee a cardinality of order \(m\) alone.
-To achieve this with a single vertex again a vertex with radius of order \(m^{1/d}\) is required.
-This leads to the same lower bound in the classical and in the soft Boolean model.
-To prove a matching upper bound, one can easily adapt \ref{stepB} to vertices of that strength in the component of the origin.
-Further, our diameter result can be used to derive that the whole component is contained in a ball of volume \(m^{\delta/(\delta-1)}\), with an error probability of the right order.
-Now, one can think of the component of the origin in the soft model as a collection of classical Boolean clusters which are connected via long-range edges.
-On the event that no powerful vertex is present in the component of the origin, one can use Gou\'{e}r\'{e}'s method to deduce that no Boolean cluster in the considered ball has cardinality no larger than \(m/\log(m)\) implying that the the component of the origin decomposes in at least \(\log m\) many clusters when the long-range edges are removed.
-Additionally, we can adapt the bound on long paths of \ref{stepD} to observe with the right error probability that the component's depth is larger than \(\log m\).
+Let us further comment on Part~(i) of the conjecture.
+As already mentioned above, to achieve a cardinality of order \(m\) with a single vertex, a neighbour with radius of order \(m^{1/d}\) is required just like in the standard Boolean model, which is why the tails (of the lower bound) coincide in both models.
+To prove a matching upper bound for the soft model, one can easily adapt \ref{stepB} to vertices of that strength in the component of the origin.
+Further, our result for the Euclidean diameter can be used to derive that the whole component is contained in a ball of volume \(m^{\delta/(\delta-1)}\), with an error probability of the right order.
+Now, one can think of the component of the origin in the soft model as a collection of classical Boolean clusters, connected with each other via long-range edges.
+On the event that no powerful vertex is present in the component of the origin, one can use Gou\'{e}r\'{e}'s method to deduce that no Boolean cluster in the considered ball has cardinality larger than \(m/\log(m)\) implying that the the component of the origin decomposes in at least \(\log m\) many clusters when the long-range edges are removed.
+Additionally, we can adapt the bound on long paths of \ref{stepD} to observe with the right error probability that the component's depth is at most \(\log m\).
 Hence, it remains to prove that it is unlikely enough to connect at least \(\log m\) small Boolean clusters with long-range edges without creating shortest paths longer than \(\log m\).
-Since the tail of the cardinality in long-range percolation decays exponentially fast one would get the desired result if one thought of the Boolean clusters as nodes of a long-range percolation model.
-Unfortunately, this ignores correlations between the edges and we couldn't find a convincing way yet to control these.
+Since the tail of the cardinality in long-range percolation decays exponentially fast one would get the desired result if one thought of the Boolean clusters as nodes of an independent long-range percolation model.
+Unfortunately, this ignores correlations between the edges and we could not find a convincing way yet to control these.
 We do however believe that it should be possible.